great-expectations/great_expectations/docs/docusaurus/docs/guides/expectations/how_to_create_and_edit_expectations_with_instant_feedback_from_a_sample_batch_of_data.md

 ### 4. Use the Validator to create and run an Expectation

-The Validator provides access to all of our available Expectations as methods.
-By running an `expect_*()` method from the Validator, two things will happen: The Validator will add the specified Expectation to an Expectation Suite (or edit an existing Expectation in the Expectation Suite, if applicable) in its configuration, and the specified Expectation will be run against the data we provided to the Validator with our Batch Request.
+The Validator provides access to all the available Expectations as methods.
+When an `expect_*()` method is run from the Validator, the Validator adds the specified Expectation to an Expectation Suite (or edits an existing Expectation in the Expectation Suite, if applicable) in its configuration, and then the specified Expectation is run against the data that was provided when the Validator was initialized with a Batch Request.

 ```python name="tests/integration/docusaurus/validation/validator/how_to_create_and_edit_expectations_with_instant_feedback_fluent.py interactive_validation"
 ```

-Since we are working in a Jupyter Notebook, the results of the Validation will be printed after we run an `expect_*()` method.
-We can examine those results to determine if the Expectation needs to be edited (by running it again and providing additional optional parameters, or different parameter values).
+Since we are working in a Jupyter Notebook, the results of the Validation are printed after we run an `expect_*()` method.
+We can examine those results to determine if the Expectation needs to be edited.

 :::info Working outside a Jupyter Notebook
-As before, if you are not working in a Jupyter Notebook you may need to explicitly print your results:
+If you are not working in a Jupyter Notebook you may need to explicitly print your results:

 ```python name="tests/integration/docusaurus/validation/validator/how_to_create_and_edit_expectations_with_instant_feedback_fluent.py interactive_validation_no_jupyter"
 ```

 :::

-### 5. (Optional) Repeat step 4 to create additional Expectations or edit existing ones
+### 5. (Optional) Repeat step 4 to edit Expectations or create additional Expectations

-After reviewing the Validation Results that were returned when we created an Expectation, we can choose to edit that Expectation by running the `validator.expect_*()` method with different parameters than previously.
-We can also have the Validator run an entirely different `expect_*()` method and create additional Expectations.
-All the Expectations that we create will be stored in a list in the Validator's configuration.
+If you choose to edit an Expectation after you've viewed the Validation Results that were returned when it was created, you can do so by running the `validator.expect_*()` method with different parameters than previously.
+You can also have the Validator run an entirely different `expect_*()` method and create additional Expectations.
+All the Expectations that you create are stored in a list in the Validator's in-memory configuration.

 :::tip What if I want to use the same Expectation more than once?

 GX takes into account certain parameters when determining if an Expectation is being added to the list or if an existing Expectation should be edited.
-For example, if you are using an expectation such as `expect_column_*()` you would edit an existing Expectation by providing the same `column` parameter when repeating the previous steps, and different values for any other parameters.
-If you used a different value for the `column` parameter, you will create an additional instance of the Expectation for the new `column` value, rather than overwrite the Expectation you defined with the first `column` value.
+For example, if you are created an Expectation with a method such as `expect_column_*()` you could later edit it by providing the same `column` parameter when running the `expect_column_*()` method a second time, and different values for any other parameters.
+However, if you ran the same `expect_column_*()` method and provided a different `column` parameter, you will create an additional instance of the Expectation for the new `column` value, rather than overwrite the Expectation you defined with the first `column` value.

 :::

-### 6. Save your Expectations for future use
+### 6. (Optional) Save your Expectations for future use

-The Expectations we have created so far are saved in an Expectation Suite on the Validator object.
-Since Validators do not persist outside the current Python session these Expectations will not be kept if we stop now.
-This can be ideal if we are using a Validator to do some quick data discovery, but in most cases we will want our newly created Expectation Suite to be available in the future.
+The Expectations you create with the interactive method are saved in an Expectation Suite on the Validator object.
+Validators do not persist outside the current Python session and for this reason these Expectations will not be kept unless you save them to your Data Context.
+This can be ideal if you are using a Validator for quick data validation and exploration, but in most cases you'll want to reuse your newly created Expectation Suite in future Python sessions.

-To keep our Expectations for future use, we will save them to our Data Context.
-A Filesystem or Cloud Data Context will persist outside the current Python session, so saving the Expectation Suite in our Data Context's Expectations Store will ensure we can access it in the future:
+To keep your Expectations for future use, you save them to your Data Context.
+A Filesystem or Cloud Data Context persists outside the current Python session, so saving the Expectation Suite in your Data Context's Expectations Store ensures you can access it in the future:

 ```python name="tests/integration/docusaurus/validation/validator/how_to_create_and_edit_expectations_with_instant_feedback_fluent.py save_expectation_suite"
 ```

 :::caution Ephemeral Data Contexts and persistence

-Ephemeral Data Contexts do not persist beyond the current Python session.
-If you are working with an Ephemeral Data Context, you will need to convert it to a Filesystem Data Context using the Data Context's `convert_to_file_context()` method.
-Otherwise, your saved configurations will not be available in future Python sessions as the Data Context itself will no longer be available.
+Ephemeral Data Contexts don't persist beyond the current Python session.
+If you're working with an Ephemeral Data Context, you'll need to convert it to a Filesystem Data Context using the Data Context's `convert_to_file_context()` method.
+Otherwise, your saved configurations won't be available in future Python sessions as the Data Context itself is no longer available.

 :::

 ## Next steps

-Now that you have created and saved an Expectation Suite, you are ready to begin [Validating your data](/docs/guides/validation/validate_data_overview).
+Now that you have created and saved an Expectation Suite, you can [Validate your data](/docs/guides/validation/validate_data_overview).